 Thailand’s second city, Chiang Mai is one of the nation’s most beloved tourism destinations.
 It is set in a valley ringed by verdant mountains and home to an eclectic collection of historic temples and monuments.
 Chiang Mai provides access to an assortment of outdoor activities guaranteed to excite all tastes.
 Great dining options, first-class nightlife, rejuvenating spas and massages, and shopping opportunities to die for are the other key attractions.

 Eating is a special treat for Chiang Mai visitors.
 Gourmands have a heaven sent chance of sampling signature dishes such as khao soy curry noodle soup, green curry and tabtim ruby fish garnished with herbs.
 Thai culinary delights are not the only choice and a wander around the city’s streets will reveal eateries serving the likes of Mexican, Middle Eastern, Indian and French cuisine.
-More on Chiang Mai Dining.
+Read more on Chiang Mai Dining Guide.

 The choice of shopping destinations is on a similar scale to dining.
 The Old City street market plus another one on Wualai Road on Saturday and the Night Bazaar feature a wonderful array of peerless mementos.
-Other great locations for shopping are the wood-carving village at Ban Tawai, Bor Sang Umbrella Village and the Sankamphaeng factories.
-More on Chiang Mai Shopping.
+Other great locations for shopping are the wood-carving village at Baan Tawai, Bo Sang Umbrella Village and the San Kamphaeng factories.
+Read more on Chiang Mai Shopping.

 National parks in the surrounding areas of Chiang Mai make interesting day excursions.
-Sankamphaeng is famed for its hot springs.
+San Kamphaeng is famed for its hot springs.
 A dip in a spa water bath or the swimming pool and a relaxing massage are among enticements to visit.
 Doi Intanon National Park is named after Thailand’s highest mountain and is also home to Wachiratan Waterfall, Kaew Mae Pan Nature Trail, Hmong villages, Kaew Mae Pan Nature Trail and two massive chedi pagodas.
 Read more on Chiang Mai National Parks.